andr3adg/codingchallenge/README.md

 npx react-native run-ios --simulator="<emulator_name>"
 ```

-If everything is set up _correctly_, you should be running the app
+If everything is set up _correctly_, you should be running the app.
 This is one way to run your app — you can also run it from Xcode directly.